Structural Interventions in Networks: A walk-counting interpretation

 Take such a walk $\mathcal{Q}$.
-Suppose it passes the bridge link $(i,j)$ only once, it can be uniquely written as $\mathcal{P}^{.i}\odot (i,j)\odot \mathcal{P}^{j.}$, where $\mathcal{P}^{.i}\in \mathbb{W}_{.i}(\mathbf{N}^1)$ and $\mathcal{P}^{j.}\in\mathbb{W}_{j.}(\mathbf{N}^2)$ (see Figure \ref{fg: bridge 1} for such an example).
+Suppose it passes the bridge link $(i,j)$ only once.
+It can be uniquely written as $\mathcal{P}^{.i}\odot (i,j)\odot \mathcal{P}^{j.}$, where $\mathcal{P}^{.i}\in \mathbb{W}_{.i}(\mathbf{N}^1)$ and $\mathcal{P}^{j.}\in\mathbb{W}_{j.}(\mathbf{N}^2)$ (see Figure \ref{fg: bridge 1} for such an example).
 We have

-However, $\mathcal{Q}$ can also pass the bridge link $(i,j)$ three times, give times, etc. We can apply similar exercise to show that the set of walks originating from nodes in $\mathbf{N}^{1}$ and stopping at nodes in $\mathbf{ N}^{2}$ which pass $\left( i,j\right) $ for exactly three times is given by
+However, $\mathcal{Q}$ can also pass the bridge link $(i,j)$ three times, five times, etc. We can apply a similar exercise to show that the set of walks originating from nodes in $\mathbf{N}^{1}$ and stopping at nodes in $\mathbf{ N}^{2}$ that pass $\left( i,j\right) $ exactly three times is given by

 (Figure \ref{fg: bridge 2} gives a walk that passes the bridge three times.)
 Taking $\vee$ yields